-In today’s society, ear cropping is losing favor with dog lovers as well as overall animal lovers.
-Some countries throughout the world have gone so far as banning the practice on the grounds of animal cruelty.
+In today’s society, ear cropping is losing favor with dog lovers and overall animal lovers.
+Some countries worldwide have gone so far as to ban the practice of animal cruelty.

-With the use of modern practices, standards, medications, and some hardcore facts, the cruelty argument is quickly dissipated.
-Even today there are a lot of reasons why ear cropping is still in demand that keeps the practice alive.
+The cruelty argument quickly dissipates with modern practices, standards, medications, and hardcore facts.
+Even today, there are many reasons why ear cropping is still in demand that keep the practice alive.

 1. Removing Altered Features

 Some would argue that cropping the ears of a Cane Corso brings the ear back to its original form, supporting the health and long-term comfort of the breed.